 Since she returned to Meredith Connell, Eliza has prosecuted over 50 criminal jury trials as sole counsel at both the High Court and the District Court in a variety of areas, including crimes involving drugs, violence, animal welfare, sex, robberies and child abuse.

-She has also assisted as junior counsel in High Court trials and undertaken extradition work, Auckland Council work, and High Court bail applications and appeals.
+Eliza has also assisted in High Court trials and undertaken extradition work, Auckland Council work, and High Court bail applications and appeals.